 Get Started with an Undergraduate Degree

-While you might be able to find an entry-level position with an associate degree, your career will really get started when you graduate with a bachelor’s degree.
+While you might be able to find an entry-level position with an associate degree, your career will really get started in health care administration when you graduate with a bachelor’s degree.

 These days, you might be able to find a program online, or one that offers a mix of traditional and online classroom environments.
 Such programs are often great for students who maintain full or part-time working hours.
 That is, if you are working you will only be required to take a certain percentage, if any, of courses in a traditional classroom.
 As a resident of Hawaii, a fully online course may be one of your better choices, as more programs than not are on the mainland.